ccoupe/mqtt-camera-motion/README.md

 That should get it running now and for every reboot.
 To stop it use `sudo systemctl stop mqttcamera` If you want to disable it from starting up at boot time then do `sudo systemctl disable mqttcamera`

+To watch the syslog, from any terminal `tail -f /var/log/syslod`

 ### Hubitat driver install